DevOpsWithDimas/old.devopswithdimas.github.io/_posts/docker/01-introduction/2021-04-11-02-system-requirement.markdown

 Untuk mac users, temen-temen diharuskan untuk memiliki spesifikasi minimum seperti berikut:

-1. Mac Os Sierra or lastest
+1. macOS must be version 10.14 or newer.
+That is, Mojave, Catalina, or Big Sur.
+We recommend upgrading to the latest version of macOS.
-2. Mac hardware must be a 2010 or newer model, with Intel’s hardware support for memory management unit (MMU) virtualization, including Extended Page Tables (EPT) and Unrestricted Mode
+2. At least 4GB of RAM
-3. macOS El Capitan 10.11 and newer macOS releases are supported
+3. VirtualBox prior to version 4.3.30 must not be installed as it is not compatible with Docker Desktop.
-4. At least 4GB of RAM
+4. Mac hardware must be a 2010 or newer model, with Intel’s hardware support for memory management unit (MMU) virtualization, including Extended Page Tables (EPT) and Unrestricted Mode

 ## Pengguna Windows